matthewglover/cv/README.md

 ### About

 I am a full-stack JavaScript Developer at Founders and Coders CIC, currently building web applications with Node.js and React.
-I enjoy helping people discover the power and fun of programming and volunteers at Coding for Everyone and Codebar.io.
+I enjoy helping people discover the power and fun of programming and volunteer at Coding for Everyone and Codebar.io.

-I am interested in functional and reactive programming, and hopes one day to be able to fully understand Monads.
+I am interested in functional and reactive programming, and hope one day to be able to fully understand Monads.
 For fun, I have been dabbling with Haskell and Elixir.

 I have returned to web development following an extended sabbatical, in which I retrained as a commercial contracts lawyer, worked in the City of London for leading international law firms, and obtained an MBA.
 I am pragmatic, solutions-oriented and a good communicator, with extensive experience working in multi-disciplinary teams.

 ***